ku-sldg/protocol_ordering/src/chase_analysis/README.md

 ## a2-ker-sys

-This protocol uses the root of trust to measure a2. a2 then measures the kernel.
-The virus checker measures the system.
+This protocol includes three measurement operations: it uses the root of trust to measure a2, a2 to measure the kernel, and the virus checker to measure the system.

 Protocol (seq): `*target: @p1 [rtm p3 a2 +<+ @p3 [a2 p4 ker +<+ @p4 (vc p4 sys)]]`